CodeSturgeon/vlcrc/README.md

 # Python VLC RemoteControl interface bridge
-_An easy wat to get VLC and Python talking._
+_An easy way to get VLC and Python talking._

 ## VLC Setup
 Have VLC setup it's RC interface on local TCP port 4222.
 Either by config or using the following command line options: